rescript-association/genType/README.md

 1. Set environment variable with `export BS_CMT_POST_PROCESS_CMD="$GENFLOW_REPO/lib/bs/native/genflow.native`, before building a project, or starting a watcher / vscode with bsb integration.
 2. Add a file [`genflowconfig.json`](examples/reason-react-example/genflowconfig.json) in the project root, and relevant `.shims.js` files in a directory which is visible by bucklescript e.g. [`src/shims/`](examples/reason-react-example/src/shims).
 An example for a ReasonReact->React shim can be found [here](examples/reason-react-example/src/shims/ReactShim.shim.js).
 3. Open your relevant `*.re` file and add `[@genFlow]` annotations to any bindings / values / functions to be used from javascript.
 If an annotated value uses a type, the type must be anotated too.
 See e.g. [Component1.re](examples/reason-react-example/src/basics/Component1.re).
-4. If using webpack and TypeScript, set up [extension-replace-loader](https://www.npmjs.com/package/extension-replace-loader) so webpack will pickup the appropriate `Foo.re.js` instead of `Foo.re`  [example webpack.config.js](examples/reason-react-example/webpack.config.js).
+4. If using webpack and Flow, set up [extension-replace-loader](https://www.npmjs.com/package/extension-replace-loader) so webpack will pick up the appropriate `Foo.re.js` instead of `Foo.re`  [example webpack.config.js](examples/reason-react-example/webpack.config.js).

 # genFlow Configuration